-As it happens, I found all the hardest part of going vegan, much harder than forgoing meat and fish.
-Sadly, although many restaurants try their best to have “vegetarian” options, they often use cheese as an ingredient, ruling out anyone trying to go vegan.
+For some people, giving up dairy is the hardest part of going vegan, much harder than forgoing meat and fish.
+Also, although many restaurants try their best to have “vegetarian” options, they often use cheese as an ingredient, ruling out anyone trying to go vegan.

 So why deprive ourselves of dairy?

 In “How Not to Die”, these are some of the facts and findings reported on from scientific trials and studies:

 • Milk drinkers have more heart disease and cancer.